 Do not rely only on chat messages, screenshots, or verbal agreements.
 Number invoices consistently, reconcile every payout to a client and invoice, separate business and personal expenses where possible, and store records long enough to support tax filings, bank questions, visa applications, financing, or future company registration.

-Côte d’Ivoire-based freelancers can use local bank transfers, regulated mobile-money/e-money routes, SWIFT bank wires, specialist payout providers, and freelancer platforms.
+Côte d’Ivoire-based freelancers can use local bank transfers, regulated mobile-money/e-money routes, SWIFT, the international bank-messaging network wires, specialist payout providers, and freelancer platforms.
 The best method depends on client country, currency, fees, speed, documentation, provider availability, and whether the route is lawful for your facts.
+Payment rails help you get paid and keep records; they do not decide your tax, TVA, CNPS, or immigration treatment.

 Platforms like Flexhire, Fiverr, and Upwork are generally usable by Côte d’Ivoire-based freelancers when the work is lawful, properly declared, and consistent with tax, payment, and immigration rules.
 Fiverr and Upwork can help with marketplace discovery and smaller projects, but Flexhire is usually the stronger structured option for serious international freelance careers because it combines vetted opportunities, contract records, payment support, and a clearer long-term work history.